Skip to main content

 prepareMessage(): string

-Formats the SIWE message according to EIP-4361 specification.
+Formats the SIWE message according to EIP-4361 specification, ready for EIP-191 signing.

 const message = new SiweMessage({